WVTri: our coaches

 LEFT TO RIGHT - FRONT ROW: CRAIG DARREN MARK

-BTF Level 3 Head Coach - Darren Thoirs
+BTF Level 3: S&C Lead Coach - Darren Thoirs

 I have been involved in triathlon coaching for the past 5 years.
-As Head Coach at WVTri it is my responsibility to ensure that we provide quality training to all of our members through progressive session planning for all abilities.
+As Lead Coach in S&C at WVTri it is my responsibility to ensure that we provide quality training to all of our members through progressive session planning for all abilities.
 Our philosophy to training is that we challenge the individual but we always make the sessions enjoyable and open to everyone.
-Sporting Qualifications: BTF Level 1 & Level 2, Head Coach CPD, Open Water CPD, Strength & Conditioning CPD, CrossFit Level 1, Wattbike Practioners Course.
+Sporting Qualifications: BTF Level 1, 2 and 3, Head Coach CPD, Open Water CPD, Strength & Conditioning CPD, CrossFit Level 1, Wattbike Practioners Course.

 I began running in 2011 in an effort to maintain some weight loss (I love my food!!!) and my triathlon journey began in July 2015 when I learned to swim, completed my first sprint triathlon and joined WVTri in September 2015.
 In December 2016 I completed my BTF Level 1 coaching qualification and then BTF Level 2 in March 2018.
 As a coach, I love to encourage all of our members to challenge and push themselves to succeed irrespective of ability.
 I always try to make the training sessions challenging, yet enjoyable for everyone.
 Some people say I shout, but that’s just my quiet Scottish accent!!